-Nacho was the best example of being a love bug.
+(Nacho was the best example of being a love bug.
 Not a bad bone in his body.
-He was the best, hands (and paws) down.
+He was the best!)

 Elevator Pitch

 As a job seeker, your elevator pitch is a short, sweet (and hopefully impressive) description of your value.